Coronavirus and operating your business safely

 Find out more on our Pavement Licensing page.

-The ‘COVID-secure’ regulations require that hospitality venues take all reasonable steps to ensure the ‘rule of 6’ is upheld.
+The ‘COVID-secure’ regulations require that hospitality venues take all reasonable steps to ensure the ‘rule of 6’ is upheld and that bookings for indoor settings are only taken for members of the same household or support bubble.
 For information on how to take these reasonable steps see the range of guides to help ensure your work place is COVID-secure on the Gov.uk website.

 For information on the new social distancing rules and a list of exemptions see the information on meeting others safely on the Gov.uk website.